St Mawgan

 The Vale of Mawgan is a sheltered wooded valley running down to the coast at Mawgan Porth, about 2 miles north.
 Mawgan Porth is a sandy beach popular with families and intermediate surfers, less crowded than the Newquay beaches.
 Newquay Airport, Cornwall’s main commercial airport, is about 3 miles south-west of the village - its proximity makes St Mawgan convenient for fly-to visitors.

 Bedruthan Steps, the dramatic stack beach managed by the National Trust, is about 3 miles north along the coast.
 Padstow is about 10 miles north-west.
 Holiday accommodation in St Mawgan tends to be in converted farm buildings and period cottages in the valley, combining inland peace with quick access to the north coast beaches.
+The Vale of Lanherne is one of the warmest and most sheltered microclimates in north Cornwall, making it noticeably milder than the exposed clifftops a few miles away.
+The annual St Mawgan village fete, typically held in July, includes a scarecrow trail through the village streets.

 Places to Stay in St Mawgan